Skip to main content

 Envelope encryption uses two layers of keys:

 • Data Encryption Key (DEK) -- encrypts the actual data (provider tokens).
-Generated per workspace.
+A single DEK is unwrapped from Azure Key Vault at startup.

-• Key Encryption Key (KEK) -- encrypts the DEKs.
-Managed by an external KMS or key provider.
+• Key Encryption Key (KEK) -- encrypts (wraps) the DEK.
+Managed by Azure Key Vault.
 Never exposed to the application.

 This separation means the application only ever sees the DEK in memory during encrypt/decrypt operations.
-The KEK never leaves the KMS boundary.
+The KEK never leaves the Key Vault boundary.

 Encrypted Payload Format